 These images below, on the other hand, are my actual results for 90 percent conservative and 50 percent speculative on the chromosome painting page (I know, it is annoying they are not in the same place).
 As you can see, the more conservative the guess, the more “broadly” percentages you will get.
 While the more “speculative” guess will assign higher percentages to actual regions.
-You can change your setting by clicking “change confidence level” at the bottom of the page.

-Next, you are also given your maternal haplogroup.
-Males will additionally be given their paternal haplogroup.
+Moving on to the next report, haplogroups.
+Everyone gets their maternal haplogroup, males will additionally be given their paternal haplogroup.
 Haplogroups are groups of genes that are believed to be common to a particular genetic ancestor.
 This in theory would reveal where the very first person in your genetic line originated from– the birth of your gene line both maternal and paternal.
 Below are my maternal results.
 To get my paternal results, my father or brother would need to test.
 As an added well-that’s-nifty throw in you’re also shown a common ancestor who shares your haplogroup.
 I got Marie Antoinette!

 The final genetic heritage section is neanderthal DNA.
 Here you are told how many of your genes are neanderthal variants.
 To gauge how high or low this number is you’re also told how much of your DNA is neanderthal and how this compares to other 23andme testers.

 The test also shows four traits common to certain variants and tells you if you have those variants.
 One for a likelihood of having straight hair, one for a likelihood of sneezing at dark chocolate (this is apparently a thing), one for a lower likelihood of back hair, and finally, one affecting height.
 You are also ranked against your family and friends (those you have confirmed relation with).